* SPDR Gold Trust lost 142 T in gold valued at $6.6 bln

 By Frank Tang

-In April, the world's largest gold-backed exchange-traded fund (ETF), the SPDR Gold Trust , posted a record monthly outflow in tonnage terms.
+In April, holdings at the world’s largest gold-backed exchange-traded funds (ETFs) the SPDR Gold Trust posted their biggest monthly outflow in tonnage terms in 8-1/2 years.

 In contrast, sales of the U.S. Mint’s American Eagle gold coins rose to their highest monthly tally since December 2009.